tkr22777/teaching-cs-630/week_07/04_subqueries_correlated.md

 ## When to Use Correlated Subqueries

-**Good use cases:**
-- Row-specific comparisons (e.g., above own group average)
-- Calculated columns in SELECT
-- Existence checks with EXISTS
-- Complex row-level filtering

-**Consider alternatives when:**
-- Query performance is critical
-- Simple global comparisons (use non-correlated)
-- Need multiple columns from related table (use JOIN)
-- Working with large datasets (optimize with indexes or JOINs)
+**Use for:** Row-specific comparisons, calculated columns, existence checks, complex filtering

+**Avoid when:** Performance critical, simple global comparisons, or need multiple columns (use JOINs instead)